xunguan/xunguan.github.io/_pages/about.md

 * 18/02/2023

 3 papers get in [*CLEO2023*](https://www.cleoconference.org/home/):
-1. *"Super-Resolution Photoacoustic Angiopgraphy Assisted by Images Forged from Hand-Drawn Graffiti (JTu2A.51)"* by Yuanzheng
+1. *"Super-Resolution Photoacoustic Angiography Assisted by Images Forged from Hand-Drawn Graffiti (JTu2A.51)"* by Yuanzheng
 2. *"Accelerated Brillouin Frequency Shift Estimation Algorithm"* by Di of CUHK
 3. *"Record High Throughput using Electronic 2×2 MIMO with OAM Multiplexing (SF1M.3)"* by Mai of ULaval